Member Login

 As new technologies are introduced, workers must re-train, upskill and adapt as production processes and specific jobs are re-designed.
 Opportunities exist to diversify the workforce, retain ageing or injured workers, and create a new employee-value proposition.

 With the aim of expanding the available pool of talent and addressing attraction issues, this Project will look at the implementation of collaborative robotic technology across all Partner Organisations with manufacturing operations.
-It will explore the potential for new technologies to provide jobs that might be attractive to younger applicants and previously under-represented groups of workers in manufacturing, such as women or people with a disability.
+It will explore the potential for new technologies such as cobots to provide jobs that might be attractive to younger applicants and previously under-represented groups of workers in manufacturing (women).

 Further, the study will consider how such technology might address retention and knowledge management issues by enabling injured or ageing workers to remain in meaningful and secure employment.